actix/actix-web/guide/src/qs_5.md

 skipped and route matching continues through the ordered set of routes.

-If any route matches, the route matching process stops and the handler associated with route get invoked.
+If any route matches, the route matching process stops and the handler associated with the route is invoked.

-If no route matches after all route patterns are exhausted, *NOT FOUND* response get returned.
+If no route matches after all route patterns are exhausted, a *NOT FOUND* response get returned.

 ## Resource pattern syntax

-The syntax of the pattern matching language used by the actix in the pattern argument is straightforward.
+The syntax of the pattern matching language used by actix in the pattern argument is straightforward.

 The pattern used in route configuration may start with a slash character.
 If the pattern